Chat with us, powered by LiveChat

 Instead of relying solely on substances or behaviors that artificially elevate dopamine levels, find more nutritious alternatives that bring joy and satisfaction.
 This could mean finding new hobbies or engaging in self-care practices.

-Seek professional help
+Seek professional help and therapy

 Practice mindfulness